solanoah/zopa/Readme.md

 # Zopa Rate Calculation system

 ## Problem Statement
-There is a need for a rate calculation system allowing prospective borrowers to obtain a quote from our pool of lenders for 36 month loans.
+There is a need for a rate calculation system allowing prospective borrowers to obtain a quote from zopa's pool of lenders for 36 month loans.

-This new system strive to provide as low a rate to the borrower as is possible to ensure that Zopa's quotes are as competitive as they can be against our competitors'.
+This new system should strive to provide as low a rate to the borrower as is possible to ensure that Zopa's quotes are as competitive as they can be against our competitors'.

-And to provide the borrower with the details of the monthly repayment amount and the total repayment amount.
+And also to provide the borrower with the details of the monthly repayment amount and the total repayment amount.

 ## Assumptions
 * That the supplied rate in the excel file is yearly rate